-Driving in Mexico is the best way to truly experience Mexico.
-Honestly, driving in Mexico is very safe.
-I've driven Mexico since '68 (19, not 18).
-Many of those who tell you it's not safe to drive your vehicle to Mexico have never driven or drove once and had a bad experience.
-I've driven in Los Angeles and had a bad experience, but don't warn you not to drive in L.A. (though praying helps).
-Whether you're driving to Mexico or driving in the USA, make sure your USA insurance is up-to-date with free USA auto insurance quotes.
-(For Mexican auto insurance, please see the link here).
+Honestly, driving in Mexico is much safer than you'd think.
+I've driven on and off-road since '68 (19, not 18).
+I speak from experience.
+Many who say it's not safe have never driven or had a bad experience.
+I've driven in Los Angeles and Houston and had bad experiences, but don't warn you not to drive in L.A. or Houston (may God rest your soul if you have to).

 When there is a left turn lane, there will usually be a left turn arrow.
 Look for 4 lights on signal.
 You MUST wait for arrow.

 When you drive, you really see Mexico.
 These driving tips for Mexico will help you have a safe and enjoyable trip.
 Driving safely in Mexico is a matter of defensive driving (gringos shouldn't try to drive offensively).

 These speed bumps called Topes are quite effective.
 I no longer try to tell you where they all are.
 Just slow down at the entrance and exit to towns, around schools and hospitals.